PerlinWarp/YearOfAI/README.md

 #### Day 74 - 31th of March
 Watched lectures on Autocorrelation, learned about how variance estimates are different for autocorrelated data.
 Tested data for auto correletion.
 Reran my auto model generator and backtester on ETH.
+Derived Perceptrons from scratch.

 #### Day 75 - 1st of April
 Manually made a new model that predicts with 100%.
 ...
 And solved P = NP, well P != NP.
+Presented a demo of Sigmoids and Universal Apprximation Theory.

 #### Day 76 - 2st of April
 Made an AR model and more logistic regression models with added features.